-If you were hurt in a hit-and-run accident, you should not have to pay out of pocket for your medical bills, repairs to your vehicle, and other expenses.
-Fortunately, an experienced Las Vegas hit-and-run accident lawyer from Sam & Ash, LLP can help.
+If you were hurt in a hit and run accident, you should not have to pay out of pocket for your medical bills, repairs to your vehicle, and other expenses.
+Fortunately, an experienced Las Vegas hit and run accident lawyer from Sam & Ash Injury Law can help.
 Our team will work to identify the at-fault driver and uncover all possible sources of compensation for you.

 Contact us now to get started with a free consultation.

 What Should I Do After a Hit and Run Accident?

 If you’ve been the victim of a hit and run accident, you can take steps to protect your legal rights:

 - Report the accident to the police as soon as possible so they can begin investigating and attempting to locate the driver.